Have you ever wondered how much energy it takes to run your TV, computer or kitchen appliance?

 Why is Idaho Power doing this?

-Idaho Power became a partner in this program as way to help customers learn about their energy use and identify ways to save money on their monthly electric bills.
+Idaho Power started working with local libraries by offering the Kill A Watt meters for check out as a way to help customers learn about their energy use and identify ways to save money on their monthly electric bills.

 Energy efficiency programs can help make your home more comfortable while reducing electricity use and saving on your monthly bill.

 For directions on Kill A Watt meter use, please refer to the instruction brochure included with the meter.